tomeir2105/_application-template_/README.md

 ## My learning remarks
 - venv must be installed before pipx.
-- The venv to deactivates in the end of the script because the shell context closes.
+- The venv deactivates in the end of the script because the shell context closes.
 - There is "required" option in getops, you need to check it yourself.
 - requirements.txt saved me a lot of time :-)